List of DC Comics characters: A: Michael Akins in other media

 Michael Akins appears in Batwoman, portrayed by Chris Shields.
-This version is Gotham City's mayor in the first and second seasons before being succeeded by Mayor Hartley (portrayed by Sharon Taylor) in the third.
+This version is Gotham City's mayor in the first and second seasons before being succeeded by Mayor Hartley in the third.

 Alanna

 Alanna is a character appearing in American comic books published by DC Comics.
 Created by Gardner Fox and Mike Sekowsky, she first appeared in Showcase #17 (December 1958).

 Alanna is Sardath's daughter and Adam Strange's primary love interest, who he meets after being teleported to Rann.
 However, the temporary nature of the Zeta beams that brought him there means that they cannot remain together permanently.
 Sardath creates an improved Zeta beam that will not return Adam to Earth, enabling him to stay with Alanna.
 The two have a daughter, Aleea.